-- 1. Wells with a diameter of 1 foot or less - The grout fill material shall extend from the bottom of the well to within 5 feet of the final surface, where the well is in a roadway cut, or to within 5 feet of the existing ground surface, where the well is located under roadway embankment or where the well is located outside of the construction limits. - 2.
-Wells with a diameter greater than 1 foot - The bottom 5 feet of the well, or a depth equal to the depth of the water, whichever is greater, shall be filled with cement grout. - Information necessary to make these computations shall be requested when coordinating with the Tennessee Water Management Division, in accordance with Section 3-130.00 of these guidelines.
+1. Wells with a diameter of 1 foot or less

+The grout fill material shall extend from the bottom of the well to within 5 feet of the final surface, where the well is in a roadway cut, or to within 5 feet of the existing ground surface, where the well is located under roadway embankment or where the well is located outside of the construction limits.

+2. Wells with a diameter greater than 1 foot

+The bottom 5 feet of the well, or a depth equal to the depth of the water, whichever is greater, shall be filled with cement grout.

+Information necessary to make these computations shall be requested when coordinating with the Tennessee Water Management Division, in accordance with Section 3-130.00 of these guidelines.

-4-203.00 EXCAVATION AND UNDERCUTTING
+4-203.00 EXCAVATION AND UNDERCUTTING (See 2-145.00)

-Undercutting is the process of removing and disposing of unsatisfactory material below grade.
 The Special Provision for Section 203 allows the use of Item No. 203-05, Undercutting, per Cubic Yard, as a pay item if the amount of undercutting needed, as specified in the soil report, is approximately 10% or more of Item No. 203-01, Road and Drainage Excavation (Unclassified).

 All information regarding undercutting shall be clearly shown on the plans for the Construction Field Review.
-The decision to use the undercutting item shall be made on the Construction Field Review by the Roadway Design Division.
+The decision to use the undercutting item shall be made on the Construction Field Review by the Design Division.